-- Re-enrollment or current enrollment in school at least a half-time,
+- Re-enrollment or current enrollment in school at least a half-time

-- Active military service, or
+- Active military service

-- Economic hardship.
+- Economic hardship

-Forbearances can be made available if students do not qualify for a deferment or experience economic hardship for up to three years with documentation of financial hardship provided every three months.
+Forbearances could be made available to students who do not qualify for deferments or experience economic hardship for up to three years.
+Documentation of continuing financial hardship could be required every three months.